MeteoSwiss/opendata-nwp-demos/README.md

 2. Developer notebooks should use the `_clean` suffix, for example `09_notebook_clean.ipynb`.
 3. Commit the developer notebook **without outputs**.
 This keeps PR review manageable and avoids noisy diffs from generated output.
 4. Once the developer notebook has been reviewed, run it and save the corresponding notebook **with outputs** at the top level of the repository, without the `_clean` suffix.
 This is the version users will look at.
-### RenkuLab image

-The RenkuLab image was built from `pyproject.toml` to provide a compatible base environment.
-Since the notebooks install dependencies again in the first cell, the image does not need to be rebuilt after every dependency change.

-If the supported Python version changes, rebuild the RenkuLab image so the session starts with the correct Python version.
-To do this, open the RenkuLab project and click **Rebuild**.

-For more information about Renku at MeteoSwiss, see the [Renku documentation](https://meteoswiss.atlassian.net/wiki/spaces/MLOpsMCH/pages/346298461/Renku).